CambridgeEngineering/PartIB-Computing-Device-Programming/getting-started.rst

 - Click login/sign-up.
 Create a new account if you don't have one already.

-- Once you are logged in, click on ``Compiler'' to access the development environment.
+- Once you are logged in, click on ``Compiler'' (top horizontal menu) to access the development environment.

-- Select board NUCLEO-F746ZG.
+- If this is the first time you use the board with the online mbed environment: at the top right of the screen, click 'no device selected', then 'add platform' and find device 'NUCLEO-F746ZG'.

 You are ready to start coding!